 What are the potential concerns regarding insurance?

-If there were to be widespread marijuana use at your event and you do not disclose that fact to your insurance company, they could disclaim coverage.
+Aso, if there were to be widespread marijuana use at your event and you do not disclose that fact to your insurance company, they could disclaim coverage.

-How should planners address the pot issue?
+How should planners address the issue from a policy perspective?

 What about meetings held in states where recreational use is not legalized or decriminalized?

+Grimes: We’ve gotten to the point where you should spell it out in your meeting materials that, in the case of this meeting, marijuana use is not permitted in any of your events or in your meeting locations.
 Would I have said that five years ago?
 No. But marijuana use is so much more prevalent and acceptable now that I do think it’s necessary to have and disseminate a policy, regardless of where the meeting is held.